 The Black & White Adjustment Layer

-he Channel mixer combines the primary colours directly with a wide range of plus and minus 200%.
+he Channel mixer combines the primary colors directly with a wide range of plus and minus 200%.
 This makes it a rather blunt tool for black-and-white conversions.

 To refine the process, Adobe have provided a dedicated Black & White adjustment layer.
-This gives you the ability to more accurately adjust specific colour ranges.
+This gives you the ability to more accurately adjust specific color ranges.

 Click the ‘create new fill or adjustment layer’ button at the bottom of the Layers palette (shown circled red).
 Then select Black & White from the menu.

 Alternatively, click the Adjustments icon in the toolbar and then select the Black & White icon (shown circled) or add a layer from the menu by selecting Layer > New Adjustment Layer > Black & White…